kmac/nhlv/README.md

 ### Playing a Live or Archived Game

 If you pass the `-t/--team TEAM` option, the stream is launched for the given team.
-By default the 'home' feed for the given team is chosen - i.e., it will follow the home/away feed appropriate for the team so that you get the local team feed.
+By default the local feed for the given team is chosen - i.e., it will follow the home/away feed appropriate for the team so that you get the local team feed.
 You can override the feed using the `-f/--feed` option.
 This works for either live games or for archived games (e.g. if you use the `--date` option to select an earlier date).